 Work with a Mantra, Reiki Symbols, or Tao Calligraphy:

 If you’re the client, simply relax; you don’t have to do anything as you receive.
 You could even drift off and take a brief nap; we often go quite deep into a healing state when we are asleep or in between that wake/sleep state.
 It’s not necessary to fall asleep; the main point is not to try to stay awake.
 If you need help focusing your mind to relax, you could repeat an affirmation or healing mantra such as “Peace begins with me,” “I am a vital part of the universe,” “Divine Love,” or “Source Light.”

 If you’re the Reiki practitioner, chant, draw, or say the Reiki mantra or Distance Reiki symbol for HSZSN to help you access the oneness state of mind as you hold the client’s request in your mind.
 Tao Hands practitioners could chant one of the many healing mantras shared in Divine Healing Hands, the companion book for the Tao Hands training.

-If you’re the client, at the end of the session, you could imagine healing sunlight, golden or white light, filling the entire body.
+If you’re the client, at the end of the remote session, you could imagine healing sunlight, golden or white light, filling the entire body.
 Take a few deep breaths as you integrate the healing from the session.